-Our primary operating subsidiary, WNS Global Services Private Limited ("WNS Global"), is incorporated in India, and a substantial portion of our assets and employees are located in India.
+Our primary operating subsidiary, WNS Global, is incorporated in India, and a substantial portion of our assets and employees are located in India.
 The Government of India, however, has exercised and continues to exercise significant influence over many aspects of the Indian economy.
 The Government of India has provided significant tax incentives and relaxed certain regulatory restrictions in order to encourage foreign investment in specified sectors of the economy, including the BPM industry.
 Those programs that have benefited us include tax holidays, liberalized import and export duties and preferential rules on foreign investment and repatriation.
 We cannot assure you that such liberalization policies will continue.
 The Government of India may also enact new tax legislation or amend the existing legislation that could impact the way we are taxed in the future.
 For more information, see "-Tax legislation and the results of actions by taxing authorities may have an adverse effect on our operations and our overall tax rate."
 Other legislation passed by the Government of India may also impact our business.
 For example, the Code on Wages 2019, Industrial Relations Code 2020, Social Security Code 2020 and Occupational Safety, Health & Working Condition Code 2020 received assent from the President of India on September 28, 2020.
 However, the rules for these Acts have not yet been published and the effective date from which these changes are applicable is yet to be notified.
 Accordingly, while we are unable to determine with certainty the financial impact due to these changes, it is possible that our wage costs in India may increase as a result of these changes when they become effective.
-In December 2019, the Parliament of India passed the Citizenship (Amendment) Act, 2019, which provides citizenship to religious minorities in Pakistan, Bangladesh and Afghanistan, prompting protests across India.
-In addition, there are concerns over the slowing growth of India's economy and the negative impact that COVID-19 has had, and may continue to have, on our business, financial condition, results of operations and cash flows.
-Our financial performance and the market price of our ADSs may be adversely affected by changes in inflation, exchange rates and controls, interest rates, Government of India policies (including taxation regulations and policies), social stability or other political, economic or diplomatic developments affecting India in the
+In addition, there are concerns over the slowing growth of India's economy resulting from recent macroeconomic and geo-political developments and the negative impact that COVID-19 has had, and may continue to have, on India's economy.
+Our financial performance and the market price of our ADSs may be adversely affected by changes in inflation, exchange rates and controls, interest rates, Government of India policies (including taxation regulations and policies), social stability or other political, economic or diplomatic developments affecting India in the future.